 Do you provide hard copy print products?

 In most cases the answer is no but I can if you’d like.
 I generally provide a digital file for print projects and my clients print their designs when and wherever they choose.
-If you would prefer to not have to handle the print work, I can absolutely do that for you but most of my clients opt to print with their usual print lab.
+If you would prefer to not have to handle the print work, I can absolutely arrange that for you as well but most of my clients opt to print with their usual print lab.

 What type of file will I get if you design my Logo?

 All logo design projects include a vector file as well as a high resolution png file with a transparent background so that it can be overlaid on images or marketing materials.

 A vector file, although you likely don’t even have software on your computer to open it, is a VERY important file.
 So important that, even if you don’t end up working with me, PLEASE make sure you work with a designer that will be handing over a vector version of your logo!